Blockchain ticketing platform: what we built for BCOLBD 2021

 The solution primarily uses ERC-1155 tokens to represent tickets, though it also considers ERC-721 for specific scenarios.
 Understanding these standards helps explain key design choices:

-ERC-721 vs ERC-1155: Technical Comparison
+ERC-721 vs ERC-1155

 ERC-721 was the original NFT standard on Ethereum.
 Under this standard:

-• Each token has a unique ID
+- Each token has a unique ID

-• Each token is managed individually
+- Each token is managed individually

-• Every operation (minting, transferring) affects one token at a time
+- Every operation (minting, transferring) affects one token at a time

-• Typically requires deploying a new contract for each collection (potentially each event)
+- Typically requires deploying a new contract for each collection (potentially each event)

 In contrast, ERC-1155 is a multi-token standard that offers several advantages:

-• Batch operations: Multiple tokens can be minted or transferred in a single transaction.
+Batch operations: Multiple tokens can be minted or transferred in a single transaction.
 For example, an organizer could mint 10,000 tickets in one transaction rather than 10,000 separate transactions, dramatically reducing gas costs and improving efficiency.

-• Flexible token types: One contract can manage both fungible and non-fungible tokens.
-This allows a single contract to handle various ticket types—from unique assigned seats to general admission tickets where multiple identical tokens represent the same ticket type.
+Flexible token types: One contract can manage both fungible and non-fungible tokens.
+This allows a single contract to handle various ticket types - from unique assigned seats to general admission tickets where multiple identical tokens represent the same ticket type.

-• Resource optimization: Instead of deploying a separate contract for each event (consuming blockchain space and increasing costs), one ERC-1155 contract can manage tickets for all events by using the token ID space to distinguish between events.
+Resource optimization: Instead of deploying a separate contract for each event (consuming blockchain space and increasing costs), one ERC-1155 contract can manage tickets for all events by using the token ID space to distinguish between events.

-• Gas efficiency: The ERC-1155 standard uses less gas (transaction fees) for operations like approvals and transfers, making the system more cost-effective at scale.
+Gas efficiency: The ERC-1155 standard uses less gas (transaction fees) for operations like approvals and transfers, making the system more cost-effective at scale.

-Here’s how this might look in practice:
+Here’s how this can look in practice for a 5,000-ticket concert:

 Event ID: 12345